appc/spec/README.md

 ### Building ACIs

+Various tools [listed above](#what-is-the-promise-of-the-app-container-spec) can be used to build ACIs from existing images or based on other sources.

-`actool` can be used to build an Application Container Image from an [Image Layout](spec/aci.md#image-layout) - that is, from an Image Manifest and an application root filesystem (rootfs).
+As an example of building an ACI from scratch, `actool` can be used to build an Application Container Image from an [Image Layout](spec/aci.md#image-layout) - that is, from an Image Manifest and an application root filesystem (rootfs).

 For example, to build a simple ACI (in this case consisting of a single binary), one could do the following:
 ```